 Southridge seeks to live out a vision of what we call “Love Beyond Belief”.

-That said, we appreciate that there are some theological essentials on which the Christian faith is fundamentally built, that we seek to understand, unite around and faithfully live out as a community.
+That said, we appreciate that there are some theological essentials on which the Christian faith is founded, that we seek to understand, unite around and faithfully live out as a community.

 We understand these essentials to be the basic building blocks of the Christian faith, uniting all believers in and followers of Jesus around the world.

-We're eager to include, involve and unify people who disagree on a variety of theological issues where those issues don’t threaten the core doctrinal essentials.
+We're eager to include, involve and unify people who disagree on a variety of theological issues that are outside core doctrinal essentials.